johnnycase/portfolio/index.md

-#### Thank you for visiting my portfolio page.
-Please find examples of my work here.
+#### Thank you for visiting my portfolio page, please find examples of my work here.

 ---